 Because food and beverage are among the biggest expenditures in event planning, it is also a great category to target for cost-cutting.
 Almost every event menu has an obvious element of waste in it that can be harmlessly deleted to free up funds for other needs.
 This article looks at a few catering components where you can adjust food quantities to control spending.

 Reel in Your Numbers

-There is a science to managing guest counts and RSVP numbers that even experienced event planners struggle with.
-On the one hand, you have the number of attendees that registered for the event, and on the other hand, you have to factor in “no shows” and unexpected guests.
-Free events will have a higher percentage of no-shows—25 percent or more—while most ticketed events average a 10 percent attrition rate.
+There is a science to managing guest counts and RSVP numbers, of which even experienced event planners struggle.
+On the one hand, you have the number of attendees that registered for the event, and on the other hand, you have to factor in "no shows" and unexpected guests.
+Free events will have a higher percentage of no-shows—25% or more—while most ticketed events average a 10% attrition rate.
 Use these averages to control unnecessary spending.
-To be safe, incorporate a 2 percent buffer zone for last minute arrivals.
+To be safe, incorporate a 2% buffer zone for last-minute arrivals.

 Cut Back on Continental Breakfast

 Few catered meals generate more waste than the continental breakfast.
 The fact is that people have become more conscious of carbohydrates and high-calorie pastries.
-That being said, you still need to have an ample supply of coffee, tea, and water for your morning sessions.
+You still need to have an ample supply of coffee, tea, and water for your morning sessions.
 In many cases, you can save money by buying breakfast refreshments a la carte instead of the standard per person packages.
 Figure 0.5 pastries and 1.25 drinks per person for a business meeting, and slightly more for family groups with children in attendance.

 Consider Plated Meals Over Buffets